About

 Artist Statement

-I photograph the street because it helps me realize the world around me.
-What attracts me most are small moments that other people usually walk past; a gesture, a shape, a bit of light that briefly lines up with something unexpected.
+I photograph the street because it helps me perceive the world around me.
+What captivates me most are the small moments others often overlook: a gesture, a shape, a fleeting light that unexpectedly aligns.

-I pay attention to geometry and structure, but I’m equally interested in the unpredictable side of the street.
-I am also drawn to humorous juxtapositions and images that create a sense of cognitive friction, moments where the ordinary suddenly feels different or slightly off.
+I pay close attention to geometry, structure, and the unpredictable nature of the street, as well as my instinct to bring order to its chaos.
+I’m drawn to humorous juxtapositions and images that create cognitive friction—moments when the ordinary suddenly feels different, or slightly off.

 Awards & Recognitions